onetep-devel/documentation/kpoints_and_spin.rst

-One thing to note is that when performing tensor corrections, the k-independent overlap matrix is used instead of the one augmented with phase factors, this is due to the fact that we only have one set of NGWFs in the TB mode.
+One thing to note is that when performing tensor corrections, the k-independent overlap matrix is used instead of the one augmented with phase factors, this is due to the fact that only one set of NGWFs is used for all k-points in the TB mode.

 Brillouin zone sampling